-Your time to find a personal Valentine’s Day gift for your loved one is running out, but thankfully, two-day shipping on Amazon Prime exists.
-We’ve already rounded up the best Valentine’s Day gifts under $25 that you can buy on Amazon, but if you’re looking to spend a little bit more money, we’ve still got you covered.
+There’s still some time to find a personal Valentine’s Day gift for your loved one, and while we’ve already rounded up the best Valentine’s Day gifts under $25 that you can buy on Amazon, if you’re looking to spend a little bit more, we’ve still got you covered.
 Below, 25 of the best last-minute Valentine’s Day gifts under $50 that you can buy on Amazon for every type of date.
-(And you might want to look at our best Valentine’s Day gifts for him and gifts for her on Amazon, too.)
+(And you might want to look at our best Valentine’s Day gifts for him and for her on Amazon, too.)

 For the valentine who’d rather make dinner at home